Look, I despise me some debt. I hate it. In fact, I’d argue it’s the biggest obstacle to living life on your own terms.

 For larger balances, or for consolidating more than one type of debt, a personal loan is definitely an option.
 You can generally get personal loans from any bank, and they can definitely be handy if you’re trying to get ahead.
 By getting a better rate, you can easily save thousands of dollars over the course of your loan.
 And, when the amount of interest you pay each month is smaller, it makes it that much easier to get ahead faster.

 If you’re looking for a traditional personal loan, one of our favorite banks is SoFi.
 With great rates starting at 5.990%* on fixed loans (with AutoPay), you’ll start saving on your high-interest debt almost immediately.
 They offer no origination fees, so you’re not paying to get the loan started.
 Plus, they have flexible 2 to 7 year term options.
-The $5,000 minimum could be a barrier for some, but you have the option of consolidating up to $100,000 in debt.
+The $5,000 minimum could be a barrier for some (and it’s a $10,000 minimum for California residents), but you have the option of consolidating up to $100,000 in debt.
 Read Here to Learn More about SoFi.

 The Bottom Line

 Using these types of loans to get ahead can be a great way to reduce the amount you pay toward interest each month.
 Of course, using debt to pay off debt can be a dangerous game if you don’t do it right.
 Make sure you’re ONLY using it to assist in your debt repayment efforts and not as an excuse to spend more than you make.
 When used wisely, a balance transfer card or debt consolidation loan can help you get ahead and pay off your debt even faster!
 Once you have your head above water and are ready to be responsible with credit cards, there are perks out there that will actually save you money, such as using a travel rewards credit card, earn points and earn flights, hotels, trips for a lot less than actual cost!

 Have you ever used any of these types of loans to consolidate your debt?
 Did it work?
 Let us know in the comments below!